No products in the cart

 Description

 Tirzepatide is an analog peptide to the glucose-dependent insulinotropic polypeptide (GIP).
 Gastric inhibitory peptide (GIP) is a hormone produced by the duodenum and small intestine.
 It acts as an incretin and stimulates the production of insulin.
 Unlike GIP, which is made of 42 amino acids, Tirzepatide has a modified amino acid chain consisting of 39 amino acids which are additionally lipidated to improve the peptide’s uptake into cells and its stability during metabolism.[1]
-Tirzepatide is being investigated for its effect on type 2 diabetes, obesity, bone metabolism, the pancreas, and the central nervous system.
+Tirzepatide is being investigated for its potential impact in research within the context of type 2 diabetes, obesity, bone metabolism, the pancreas, and the central nervous system.

 Specifications